allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 - Max. worker nodes: 500
 - Autoscaling algorithm: throughput based

-I wanted to check if those three resources are underutilized.
-For the sake of time I assumed that HDD disks are slow and not under-utilized.
-HDD disks tend to be rather a bottleneck, then an underutilized resource.
-I made a decision to focus on HDD disks later.
+I made a decision to focus at the beginning on CPU and memory utilization.

 ### CPU utilization
 I checked if CPU utilization is on an acceptable level, and it was.